Frogs Hate Me

 Why it's a bad idea to rescue frogs

 I am sitting on the couch in the lobby of our local gym because I rescued a frog.
-Now, normally, I’d be upstairs working out — in the very limited way that I do.
-My wife is upstairs in the torture room she calls “exercise.”
+Normally, I’d be upstairs working out — in the very limited way that I do.
+My wife is upstairs in the torture room she calls “yoga.”

-Disgustingly healthy people walk by with their frou-frou water on the way to the weight room, racquetball, or one of the other torture room.
+Disgustingly healthy people walk by with their frou-frou water on the way to the weight room, racquetball, or wherever.

 They look at me smugly as they sashay by.

-Maybe I remind them of a mangled car wreck.
-It sure looks that way by their looks.
+I remind them of a mangled car wreck.

-And unlike every other southerner, And I don’t even eat frogs.
+And unlike many mentally disturbed Southerners, I don’t even eat frogs.

 Here’s what happened: These little green guys love to swim in our pool.
 Problem is that when they are finished swimming, they can’t find their way out.
 You’d think that they would have thought of that when they dove in.